CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

 ### Estimated Time: 60 minutes
 ## Introduction

 To improve the scalability of the app, Contoso plans to split the front-end components (HTML, CSS, and JavaScript files) from back-end components (APIs).
-In this exercise you’ll split the components and refactor some code.
+In this Challenge you’ll split the components and refactor some code.
 Then, you’ll deploy the front-end and back-end components to separate containers.
 Finally, you’ll push the containers to ACR and run the updated app.

 ## Solution Guide